thomaskwscott/rdbmsSerde/README.md

 Currently Select * type queries with no predicates do not work (as they do not launch mapreduce jobs).
 To query data add a predicate like the following:
 Select * from <table name> where <column name> <= 1 or <column name> > 1

+### Inserting data

+INSERT INTO statements should work with RDBMSSerde (this is still under development).
+INSERT OVERWRITE cases do not work.

 ## Authors and contributors